 Taking this information into account it can be concluded that it is not necessary to test the Low/High frequencies because of the filter implementation of the UE.
-It would be sufficient to use a single test point of the band under test.
-However, to ensure test points for SEM are a sub-set of the MPR test points and to seek uniformity also with ACLR testing, proposed to test also Low and High frequency.
+It would be sufficient to use a single test point of the band under test so only Mid frequency range will be tested.
+In order to ensure that SEM test points are a subset of the MPR test points, that will imply that Mid frequency range will also need to be tested in MPR and for consistency should be added to ACLR.
+In order to optimize testing time, please refer to section 2.5 about which RB allocations will be tested in Mid frequency.

 Summary: